Ephemeral OS disks for Azure VMs

 Trusted Launch for Ephemeral OS disks

 For example, If you try to create a Trusted launch Ephemeral OS disk VM using OS image of size 56 GiB with VM size Standard_DS4_v2 using temp disk placement you would get an error as "OS disk of Ephemeral VM with size greater than 55 GB is not allowed for VM size Standard_DS4_v2 when the DiffDiskPlacement is ResourceDisk."
-This is because the temp storage for Standard_DS4_v2 is 56 GiB, and 1 GiB is reserved for VMGS when using trusted launch.
-For the same example above, if you create a standard Ephemeral OS disk VM you would not get any errors and it would be a successful operation.
+This error occurs because the temp storage for Standard_DS4_v2 is 56 GiB, and 1 GiB is reserved for VMGS when using trusted launch.
+For the same example, if you create a standard Ephemeral OS disk VM you wouldn't get any errors and it would be a successful operation.

 Important